What is the w2 form 2025?

 Filing W-2s online (via Business Services Online)

-In 2024, in order to account for inflation, the IRS has increased the penalties for late W-2 filings.
-Penalties and fees are based on the size of your business and take into account the length of the delay period.
+In 2025, the IRS increased penalties for late W-2 filings to account for inflation.
+Penalties and fees depend on your business size and the length of the delay.

 Filing Delay